MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.DataLakeAnalytics/v1.1.4/Get-AzureRmDataLakeAnalyticsAccount.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmDataLakeAnalyticsAccount** cmdlet gets information about an azure_2 Data Lake Analytics account.
+The **Get-AzureRmDataLakeAnalyticsAccount** cmdlet gets information about an Azure Data Lake Analytics account.

 ## EXAMPLES